Personal Injury Facts and Questions

 attorney to determine the best option for your situation.

-Negligence is one of the most important aspects of a personal injury case.
+Yes, negligence is one of the most important aspects of a personal injury

+case.
 In fact, it is what an entire claim is based on.
-Negligence is what causes
+Negligence is what

-the accident you were injured in in the first place.
-It is any conduct
+causes the accident you were injured in in the first place.
+It is any

-that fails to provide reasonable care to protect an individual from harm.
+conduct that fails to provide reasonable care to protect an individual

+from harm.
 In the legal field, negligence has four aspects.
-First, the individual
+First, the

-accused of negligence must have owed the injured individual a duty of
+individual accused of negligence must have owed the injured individual

-care.
+a duty of care.
 Second, they must have violated that duty.
-Third, that breach directly
+Third, that

-caused the injury.
-Fourth and finally, that the damage from the injury
+breach directly caused the injury.
+Fourth and finally, that the damage

-is provable.
-If all four elements are met, an individual may be accused
+from the injury is provable.
+If all four elements are met, an individual

 Should I try to reach a settlement? [+]